DarkMe1337/Litecoin-sender-selfbot/README.md

-# Litecoin-sender-selfbot
+# Litecoin-sender-bot
-A Discord Selfbot uses to send litecoin to a address in python
+A Discord Bot used to send litecoin to an address in python

 ## features
-> Send LTC : Send Litecoin to any LTC address directly from Discord.
+> Send LTC: Send Litecoin to any LTC address directly from Discord.

-> Check Balance : View the current balance of your Litecoin address.
+> Check Balance: View the current balance of your Litecoin address.

-> Receive Address : Get your Litecoin address for receiving payments.
+> Receive Address: Get your Litecoin address for receiving payments.

-> No need of any api keys!
+> No need for any api keys!

 ## How TO Use
 > download or clone this repo